Should You Remove Physical Damage Coverage for Your Vehicle?May 17, 2018

 If you are driving an older vehicle that has high mileage, the Actual Cash Value of your car may not be as much as you think.
 Most private passenger autos depreciate each year, with the exception of some antique vehicles.
 The amount you may be able to receive from the insurance company if your car is totaled may not make it worthwhile to pay an expensive collision premium, especially when you consider the policy deductible will be taken off the payout amount.

-If your car is only worth a couple thousand dollars, it is possible to have paid the vehicles worth in collision insurance premiums after a few years!
+If your car is only worth a couple of thousand dollars, it is possible to have paid the vehicles worth in collision insurance premiums after a few years!
 Collision premiums are affected by the car’s value, so it typically becomes less expensive to insure as the car gets older and less valuable.
 But, it is still a good idea to evaluate whether or not the amount you would receive for the vehicle after an accident justifies the cost of the insurance.

 3. What is your financial situation?